joelbispo/stock-option-grant/README.md

 ## Running Application

 > **Note 1:** Even though the application was built using Django Rest Framework, the admin page isn't available for this current version.

-> **Note 2:**No authentication needed for the current version.
+> **Note 2:** No authentication needed for the current version.

-In your browser your can access the following address `127.0.0.1:8000/`
+In your browser you can access the following address `127.0.0.1:8000/`
 ### Documentation
 You can find the api documentation by accessing `127.0.0.1:8000/api/docs/`
 > **Note:**  The documentation was made using Swagger, by accessing this URL you can also make requests to all resources available.